pytorch/xla/docs/eager.md

 Note that

 1. Currently user has to manually enable the eager mode by `torch_xla.experimental.eager_mode(True)`.
-2. The region of the code that wants to be compiled should be wrapped by `torch_xla.experimental.compile`.
+2. The region of the code that wants to be compiled should be wrapped by `torch_xla.compile`.

-The implementation of the `torch_xla.experimental.compile` is actually pretty straight forward, it disable the eager mode when entering the target function and start tracing.
+The implementation of the `torch_xla.compile` is actually pretty straight forward, it disable the eager mode when entering the target function and start tracing.
 It will call the `torch_xla.sync()` when target function returns and reenable the eager mode.
 You can expect the same perfomrance by using the `eager` + `compile` API compared to the existing `mark_step/sync` approach.

 ### Inference